peteroupc/html3dutil/doc/H3DU.ArcLengthParamCurve.md

 #### Return Value

 The arc length of this curve at the given U coordinate.
-(Type: Array.&lt;Number>)
+(Type: Array.&lt;number>)

  <a name='H3DU.ArcLengthParamCurve_endPoints'></a>
 ### H3DU.ArcLengthParamCurve#endPoints()